irfanarhab/ESP32-CAM-For-RC-Car/README.md

 i have noticed that esp32-module doenst start sometimes properly when i connect power to it, so i have to disconnect the motor driver before i connect the power, without the motor driver the esp32 starts properly, after that i connect the power wire back to motor driver and everything works well, i think this depends on your power source (you could use two separate power sources for motor driver and esp32-cam module to fix this also adding some caps may fix this issue).

+you can connect GND to GPIO2 ESP32CAM for activate flash on board.

 another issue that I have noticed is that I can't let the motors on left side rotate forward with the right side motors rotate backward and vice versa, it doesnt seem to work with esp32 cam module, but it works without it wery well, so any ideas are welcome.